WSTG - Latest

 Proper configuration of the single elements that make up an application architecture is important in order to prevent mistakes that might compromise the security of the whole architecture.

-Configuration review and testing is a critical task in creating and maintaining an architecture.
-This is because many different systems will be usually provided with generic configurations that might not be suited to the task they will perform on the specific site they’re installed on.
+Reviewing and testing configurations are critical tasks in creating and maintaining an architecture.
+This is because various systems often come with generic configurations, which may not align well with the tasks they’re supposed to perform on the specific sites where they’re installed.

-- Ensure that defaults and known files have been removed.
+- Ensure that default and known files have been removed.